k-yama-dev/PHP-training/README.md

 ### 0319
 1st.php echo $ dump .(連結) if if~else
 ### 0323
-if~elseif~else for foreach array nest-array
+if-elseif-else for foreach array nest-array